ntquyen/ntquyen.github.io/_posts/2014-03-05-using-vagrant-ansible-to-automate-development-environment-part-2.markdown

 ### Commands

-- some other basic commands:
+Shutdown VM

-    $ vagrant halt         ## Shutdown VM
+    $ vagrant halt

     ## Use this after whenever you modify Vagrantfile
     $ vagrant reload

-    ## In case you want to recreate the box, shutdown and delete the existing box as below, then remove the VM from the VirtualBox VM folder
+In case you want to recreate the box, shutdown and delete the existing box as below, then remove the VM from the VirtualBox VM folder

-    ## vagrant box remove [box-name] [provider]
+    $ vagrant box remove [box-name] [provider]
     $ vagrant halt
     $ vagrant box remove centos64_56.101 virtualbox

-    ## Or you can simply destroy it, this way the VM will be deleted from from the VirtualBox VM folder
+Or you can simply destroy it, this way the VM will be deleted from from the VirtualBox VM folder

     $ vagrant destroy
     $ vagrant box remove centos64_56.101 virtualbox

 ### Configurations

-- By default, the owner of the shared folder in the VM is vagrant, if you want to change it to, ex: www-data, edit the Vagrantfile to change the config.vm.synced_folder as below:
+By default, the owner of the shared folder in the VM is vagrant, if you want to change it to, ex: `www-data`, edit the Vagrantfile to change the `config.vm.synced_folder` as below:

     config.vm.synced_folder "/home/quyennt/Sites", "/var/www/html", :owner => "www-data", :group => "www-data"

-- What if you want to change the default allocated memory/CPU cores?
+What if you want to change the default allocated memory/CPU cores?
 Add to the Vagrantfile the following lines:

     # Add 4Gb RAM